-If you’re looking for previous year tax information, we’ve got good news – we can tell you how to get copies of old tax returns directly from the IRS.
+If you’re looking for past tax return transcripts, we’ve got good news – we can tell you how to get old tax returns directly from the IRS.
 Even better news, the IRS lets you obtain old tax information in a transcript free of charge.

-If you completed your taxes with H&R Block, you also have access to tax returns for the past three years.
+If you completed your taxes with H&R Block, you also have access to previous tax return copies for the past three years.
 Read on and we’ll explain how to get copies of old tax returns with either method.

 The IRS offers two ways for you to receive your tax information via transcript free of charge – online or by mail with it’s Get Transcript service.
-With either option, you’ll need to supply personal information, such as your SSN, date of birth and your mailing address.
-If you’re requesting to access the information online, you’ll need to provide additional personal details when you register.
+With either option, you’ll need to supply personal information, such as your Social Security number (SSN), date of birth and your mailing address.
+If you’re requesting access to the information online, you’ll need to provide additional personal details when you register.

-“How can I get copies of my tax returns?” is a common question we here from our clients.
+“How can I get copies of old tax returns?” is a common question we hear from our clients.
 Luckily, the process for retrieving these forms is simple.
-Whether you completed your taxes with us in an office or used a do-it-yourself method, such as online or software, the procedure is the same for how to get copies of old tax returns.
-To do so, simply create or log in your MyBlock account.
+Whether you completed your taxes with us in an office or paid to do your taxes online, you can get return copies when you create or sign in to your MyBlock account.
 You’ll have access to your tax information at no cost to you.
 Go to the Taxes tab, then choose Prior Years from the navigation bar at the top of your screen.
 From there, you can view your return summaries or download and print individual returns.

 If a transcript isn’t what you’re looking for, you can ask the IRS for a photocopy of your tax form.
 However, this service is not offered for free.
-You’ll need to file Form 4506, Request for Copy of Tax Return, to get your tax information and pay the IRS a $50 fee for each year requested.
+You’ll need to file Form 4506, Request for Copy of Tax Return, to get your tax information and pay the IRS a $43 fee for each return requested.

 You should note that it takes longer for this method — up to 75 days — for the IRS to process your request.

 If you need help understanding the information on your old or current returns — or even want to know, “When will I get my tax return (meaning your tax refund)?” our tax pros can help.
 They’re dedicated to knowing the nuances of taxes and can help you understand your returns.